sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 You will define a class `nlp.a3.Decipher` that extends `nlpclass.DecipherToImplement`.
 You will have to implement the following methods:

 {% highlight scala %}
 /**
-   * Train an ngram language model on the given tokens *
+ * Train an ngram language model on the given tokens
+ *
  * @param text    Tokenized sentences to train the language model
  * @param n       The order of the ngram language model
  * @param lambda  The add-lambda smoothing parameter of the model
  * @return        An ngram language model
  */
 def train(text: Vector[Vector[String]], n: Int, lambda: Double): NgramModelToImplement

 /**
  * Swap two letter mappings in the cipher key.
  *
  * @param i          The cipher key mapping position to swap with j
  * @param j          The cipher key mapping position to swap with i
  * @param cipherKey  The current cipher key, to be manipulated
  * @return           A new cipher key, with swapped letter mappings */ def swapLetters(i: Int, j: Int, cipherKey: Vector[String]): Vector[String]

 /**
  * Assign a score for the cipher key.
-The score should be based on how much
+The score should be based on
-   * the output of deciphering the ciphertext with the key looks like the
+ * how much the output of deciphering the ciphertext with the key
-   * underlying language.
+ * looks like the underlying language.
  *
-   * @param cipherText  Text that has been deciphered: tokenized sentences
+ * @param cipherText  Tokenized sentences that have been enciphered
  * @param cipherKey   Mapping from letters to letters
  * @param ngramModel  An ngram language model
  * @return            A score.
 (Lower is better)
  */
 def scoreCipherKey(cipherText: Vector[Vector[String]], cipherKey: Vector[String], ngramModel: NgramModelToImplement): Double

 {% endhighlight %}